syne-tune/syne-tune/docs/source/search_space.rst

 avoid illegal values: learning rates should be positive, probabilities lie in ``[0, 1]``.
 Apart from this, the choice of domain is not always obvious, and different choices can affect search performance significantly in some cases.
-Here, we provide some recommendations.
+Here, we provide some recommendations:

 * **Avoid using choice (categorical) for numerical parameters.**
   Many HPO algorithms make very good use of the information that a